(Updated Apr 3 2017 to include the Radioddity GD-55.)

 The Tytera is also well-behaved, although a chirp is evident:

-All screenshots were taken with identical settings on the oscilloscope.
-Repeated tests gave the same results, and settings were double-checked.
+Repeated tests gave the same results, and DSO settings were double-checked.

-The only possible conclusion is as stated above: the DM-5R with Tier II update happily transmits full amplitude RF during both timeslots.
-The DM-5R Plus can be assumed to do the same.
+The only possible conclusion is as stated above: the DM-5R with Tier II update, DM-5R Plus, and GD-55 all transmit full amplitude RF during both timeslots.

 A simpler test.

-If you do not have an oscilloscope there is a simpler test you can do.
+If you do not have an oscilloscope there is a simpler test you can do with your own radios.

 Place your DMR Tier II radio on a dummy load and tune it to a digital simplex channel and an analog FM receiver to the same frequency.
 Transmit a low-power test message from the DMR radio.
 A proper DMR simplex transmission has a characteristic staccato sound when heard on an FM analog radio.
 Take this example from our XPR 6550: